 Pregnancy Risk Factor

 Animal reproduction studies have not been conducted.
 Adenosine is an endogenous substance and adverse fetal effects would not be anticipated.
 Adenosine is recommended for the acute treatment of SVT in pregnant women.
 The usual recommended doses may be used, although higher doses may be needed in some cases (Page [ACC/AHA/HRS 2015]).
 ACLS guidelines suggest use is safe and effective in pregnancy (ACLS [Neumar 2010]).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience abdominal pain, flushing or headache.
-Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight), angina, severe dizziness, passing out, tachycardia, bradycardia, arrhythmia, seizures, severe headache, neck pain, jaw pain, or throat pain (HCAHPS).
+• Patient may experience abdominal pain, flushing, or headache.
+Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), angina, severe dizziness, passing out, tachycardia, bradycardia, abnormal heartbeat, seizures, severe headache, neck pain, jaw pain, or throat pain (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.